Shemai

-Shemai (সেমাই, সিমুই) is a traditional dessert item in Bangladesh and West Bengal, India.
-It is a popular item during Eid.
-While popular in Eid it is consumed throughout the year.
-Shemai is sweet dessert form of Vermicelli.
+Shemai (সেমাই, সিমুই) is a traditional dessert in Bangladesh and Indian state of Odisha and West Bengal.
+Shemai is popular during Eid, but consumed throughout the year.
+It is a dessert form of vermicelli, soaked in sweet milk and often garnished with nuts.

 Ingredients

 The staple ingredients of shemai are milk, ghee, sugar, roasted vermicelli, and various assortments of nuts and spices.
 Shemai variations include a kheer version, dry fruits, and jodda shemai.

 History

 Shemai originated from Bengal.
-Ice Today described shemai as a distant cousin of Sheer khurma, an Afghani dessert.
-Some recipes used powdered milk and/or condense milk.
+Ice Today described shemai as a distant cousin of sheer khurma, an Afghan dessert, as well as seviyan, a pudding popular in North India and Pakistan.
+Some recipes use powdered milk and/or condensed milk.

-There has been some questions over the hygiene of factories producing shemai.
+The hygiene of factories producing shemai has been questioned.
 In June 2016, substandard shemai, produced in unauthorized factories, flooded the market in Saidpur, Bangladesh.
-Next year there was widespread adultered shemai in Chittagong.
+The next year, there was widespread adultered shemai in Chittagong.
 Sales of packaged shemai fell during the COVID-19 pandemic in Bangladesh.
 The prices also rose as many of the factories stopped production due to the pandemic.